Pravinos/tsimpologion-backend/README.md

 | updated_at   | TIMESTAMP    | Record update time             | 2025-03-25 10:00:00           |
 | deleted_at   | TIMESTAMP    | Soft delete timestamp          | NULL                          |

+**Unique Constraint:** Each user can only leave one review per food spot.

 ## Policies & Authorization
 - **UserPolicy**: Controls actions for viewing, creating, updating, and deleting user resources.
 Users can update or delete their own data or, if they are administrators, any user resource.
 - **FoodSpotPolicy**: Governs access to food spot actions.
 Administrators and spot owners have extended permissions while public users can only view food spot information.